 May a candidate personally solicit or receive campaign contributions?

-No, it is unethical for a judicial candidate to solicit or receive campaign contributions.
+No. It is unethical for a judicial candidate to solicit or receive campaign contributions.
 MCJC 7B(2)(a).
-Only a campaign committee may receive or solicit contributions.
+Only a campaign committee may receive or solicit contributions beginning February 15 of the year in which the election occurs.
 MCJC 7B(2)(b) and (d).

 May a judicial campaign accept unsolicited contributions before February 15?

 Yes.
 Ethics Opinion JI-017.
 Expenditure of unsolicited funds by the campaign committee before February 15 is not expressly answered by MCJC 7.
-Canon 7 “does not bar formation of a committee at any time, bar use of a candidate’s own funds or use by the committee of a candidates own funds, or bar campaigning outside the 180 day period.
-Candidates should certainly be discreet in what they do at any time; they should recognize the implication of the 180 day limit in the Canon and restrain their campaign efforts at other times.”
+Canon 7 “does not bar formation of a committee at any time, bar use of a candidate’s own funds or use by the committee of a candidates own funds, or bar campaigning outside the fund-raising period starting on February 15 of the year of the election.
+Candidates should certainly be discreet in what they do at any time; they should recognize the implication of the fund-raising period in the Canon and restrain their campaign efforts at other times.”
 CI-987; see also MCJC 7B(2)(b) and (d).

 May the campaign committee accept contributions or in-kind donations valued over $100.00 from a lawyer?

 Yes.
-Effective May 1, 2019, Canon 7 was amended to eliminate the $100 per lawyer limitation and remove the disclaimer requirement and instead to refer to the statutory campaign limitation to bring Michigan in conformity with the majority of other states.
+Effective May 1, 2019, Canon 7 was amended to eliminate the $100 per lawyer limitation and removed the disclaimer requirement.
+The campaign committee should refer to the statutory campaign requirements and limitations in regard to contributions.
 MCJC 7B(2)(c).